Boost psychological well-being with coaching

 Psychological well-being is when you’re mentally healthy and feel positive overall about your life.

 As more awareness and education is brought into the public conversation about mental health and taking care of yourself, it’s important to understand the role psychological well-being plays in your overall health.
-People who prioritize their psychological well-being have shown to have decreased physical health risks, rate their happiness higher, and tend to have more meaningful relationships in life (more on that later).
+People who prioritize their psychological well-being have been shown to have decreased physical health risks, rate their happiness higher, and tend to have more meaningful relationships in life (more on that later).

 Let’s break down psychological well-being, how it’s different from mental health, and how you can work on your own contentment.